How To Clear Up Acne When Pregnant – What’s Safe To Use?

-During this beautiful time your body is going through so many changes and your hormones are going through the roof all of which contribute to how your skin behaves.
+During this beautiful time your body is going through so many changes and your hormones are going through the roof, all of which contribute to how your skin behaves.

-Well don’t worry, treating Acne whist pregnant doesn’t have to be a problem there are some beautiful products that are going to helps bring that gorgeous glow you’ve been waiting for and banish the pesky pimples so you can forget about your skin and start enjoying this very special unforgettable time.
+Well don’t worry, controlling acne whist pregnant doesn’t have to be a problem there are some beautiful products that are going to help bring that gorgeous glow you’ve been waiting for and banish the pesky pimples so you can forget about your skin and start enjoying this very special unforgettable time.

-Getting more spots or even acne is so common during pregnancy due to an increase in the hormone Androgen which causes your skin to produce more sebum, the oil that clogs your pores and when it mixes with dead skin cells and bacteria causes breakouts.
+Getting more spots or even acne is so common during pregnancy due to an increase in the hormone Androgen which causes your skin to produce more sebum, the oil that clogs your pores and when it mixes with dead skin cells and bacteria causing breakouts.

 you should avoid anything containing Salycilic Acid, Benzoyl Peroxide, Retinol or Accutane, all great for treating acne but not great for your baby.